 The YOUCANIC Pro Manuals offer OEM Factory Repair Manuals with detailed steps and illustrations, comprehensive wiring diagrams, torque specifications, and access to technical service bulletins and OEM service information, mirroring dealership manuals.

 - Serpentine Belt

-- Not required, but recommended to replace at the same time.
+- It is not required, but it is recommended to replace simultaneously.